 Anterior choroidal artery

-The anterior choroidal artery (latin: arteria chorioidae anterior) is a branch of the internal carotid artery that supplies several crucial structures in the brain.
+The anterior choroidal artery (Latin: arteria choroidea anterior) is a branch of the internal carotid artery that supplies several important structures in the brain.

 The anterior choroidal artery arises from the distal part of the internal carotid artery, distally from the origin of the posterior communicating artery.
 It passes posterolaterally above the medial part of the uncus, along the optic tract, curves laterally to reach the lateral side of the geniculate body.
 Further, the anterior choroidal artery enters the inferior horn of the lateral ventricle through the choroidal fissure and ends in the choroid plexus.